wavemotion-dave/SpeccySE/readme.md

 ROM Support :
 -----------------------
 The emulator allows you to load a .ROM file directly into the same memory location as the BIOS (+0000 to +4000).
-Only up to 16K can be loaded in this way.
-This is mainly used to load diagnostic test programs such as the amazing RETROLEUM DIAGROM.
+The emulator supports 16K BIOS "replacement" files and 512K banked Dandanator files (e.g. Sword of Ianna).
+The 16K BIOS replacement mode is mainly used to load diagnostic test programs such as the amazing RETROLEUM DIAGROM.

 ZX81 Support :
 -----------------------